doitintl/iris3/README.md

 * Optionally edit `app.yaml`, changing the secret token for PubSub.
 * Check you have Python 3.8+ as your default `python3`.
 * Run `./deploy.sh <PROJECT_ID>`.
-   * Add `-c` at the end to use only cron, without labeling on-demand, to save costs on the log sink.
+   * Add `-c` at the end to use only cron (i.e., without labeling on-demand).
+All resources will get labeled this way, though with a delay.
+This saves costs on the log sink.

 ### Optional Configuration